What does it mean if someone says I have hard water?

 Doesn’t soft water feel slippery though?

 Nope.
-Soft water or water lacking in dissolved materials may IN CONTRAST feel smooth, or soapy.
+Soft water or a lack of dissolved materials in water may IN CONTRAST feel smooth, or soapy.
 The smooth experience is the absence of bonding minerals not the presence of anything.
 Your skin feels smooth.
 The water feels smooth.